 - A side scene in Transmetropolitan features Spider watching a TV show where two astronauts confess that they found Timothy Leary's ashes floating in space and snorted them in an attempt to get high.

 - Double Subversion in A View to a Kill.
-James Bond tries to - and succeeds in - avoiding knocking over the urn containing Stacey Sutton's grandfather's ashes during a fight, but later in the same fight, she decides to smashes a vase over the head of one of the Mooks.
+James Bond tries to — and succeeds in — avoiding knocking over the urn containing Stacey Sutton's grandfather's ashes during a fight, but later in the same fight, she has to smash the urn over the head of one of the Mooks.

 Bond: All the king's horses and all his men won't do much for that.

 Stacey: That's all right.
 It was Granddad's ashes, but he always loved a good fight.

 - Averted in The Way (2010).
 The hero drops a box holding his son's ashes into the water, and manages to save it before it gets swept away.